Things To Do and See InRwanda

 Gorilla Trekking in Volcanoes Park

 Gorillas in Rwanda are found along slopes of the Virunga Mountains in the Volcanoes National Park.
+Gorilla trekking is a very interesting and memorable activity that shouldn’t miss on your what to do and see in Rwanda list.
 Trek to see them and you’ll be introduced by your expert trackers and guides to one of the fully-habituated families of mountain gorillas and you can stay with them for an awe-inspiring hour, often crouching just a few feet away, whilst the gorillas go about their daily lives.

 In order to see the mountain gorillas, you need to make a reservation of your gorilla permit in advance from our travel agents.